Will Central Bank Digital Currencies be a Game-Changer for Financial Inclusion?

 But are CBDCs really the game-changer for financial inclusion that many claim?
 What are the key enablers and constraints to CBDCs advancing financial inclusion?
 And how are central banks thinking about designing CBDCs to ensure that they achieve their goals?

-This is the fourth episode in CGAP's new podcast, Inclusive Finance Frontiers
+This is Season 1 - Episode 5 of CGAP's podcast, Inclusive Finance Frontiers

 Featured Voices